halilyilmaz16/MATLAB-LABWORK-in-IZTECH-EEE/README.md

 # MATLAB-LABWORK-in-IZTECH-EEE
-This repository contains MATLAB,GUI,SIMULINK modules, simulations, and lab assignments developed for the Signal and Sytems, Communication Sytems I and II courses.
-It includes implementations of fundamental digital,analog conversations  and practical exercises used throughout laboratory sessions.
+This repository contains laboratory work and implementations developed for the Signals and Systems course.
+It includes seven lab exercises focused on signal analysis, system behavior, transformations, and practical applications using course-related tools.